 Keeping true to his promise to unleash chaos upon Gotham (or, in his words, use “monsters” to cleanse the city in “blood and fire”), Theo Galavan does exactly that by turning his gang of crazed criminals (led by Jerome) onto Gotham.
-This group goes by the moniker the Maniax (play on the word maniacs) and they commit heinous criminal acts all around Gotham.
-At first, Galavan’s motives seem a tad out of whack…okay, a big tad out of whack!
-But his end result appears to be to gain control of the city.
+This group goes by the moniker the Maniax (a play on the word maniacs) and they commit heinous criminal acts all around Gotham.
+At first, Galavan’s motives seem a tad out of whack, but his end result appears to be to gain control of the city.
 Everything that drives him and the Maniax sounds good on the surface; but underneath, their aims are as thorny as a brier patch.

 To start, Galavan’s view of “salvation” is subverted.
 In his mind, salvation isn’t brought on by trying to fight evil with good or redeeming others – it’s about fighting evil with evil, then coming in to sweep up the mess as the city’s savior.
 In just these two episodes, it’s clear that Theo is a force to be reckoned with, so it will be interesting to see how the other power-holders (namely Penguin) stand up to him.

 Actually, this episode seemed to be about opposites – opposing viewpoints and counterpart characters.
 On the character front, we see Ed Nygma contending with his inner evil voice.
-I love, love, love what they are doing with his character as this sort of Gollum/Smeagol approach has been done before (obviously because I just referenced The Lord of the Rings!).
-But while I’ll never insult the written word (I am a writer after all), I do think visual media has a leg up on being able to seamlessly depict a character’s internal conflicts.
+I love what they are doing with his character as this sort of Gollum/Smeagol approach has been done before (obviously because I just referenced The Lord of the Rings!).
+But while I’ll never insult the written word (as I am a writer and a bookworm, after all!), I do think visual media has a leg up on being able to depict a character’s internal conflicts.
 In a story, usually the author has to resort to a different font, section/chapter breaks, or a split narrative in order to depict a character with a split personality.
 But in a visual medium, this conflict can actually be shown, usually as a doppelganger or a dual-sided nature that argues with itself.

 Again, the best example of this would be what Peter Jackson did with Gollum in The Lord of the Rings films.
 In the novel, it’s Sam, Frodo’s traveling companion, who overhears Gollum arguing with himself and it’s Sam who relates what he’s seeing and hearing.
 But in the film, we get to witness Gollum war with himself as he converses both as his “good” side (Smeagol) and his “bad” side (Gollum).

-Ed is getting the same treatment here as his “good” side (the glass-donning nerdy Ed we all know and love) battles his “bad” side (an image of him minus his glasses).
+Ed is getting the same treatment here as his “good” side, the nerdy Ed we all know and love, battles his “bad” side, an image of him minus his glasses and less nerdy.
 This is a fun and fascinating technique and I hope it’s put into more use as the season progresses.
 Ed’s darker side keeps urging him that, by giving in, he can become confidant and charming, something that will endear him to others, particularly Kristen Kringle.
 But “good” Ed knows that’s a subterfuge.
-To his credit, “good” Ed wins the day here when he saves Kristen from the gun-totting Maniax.
-Thus, he proves to himself that he doesn’t need superficial charm or a cocky confidence as bravery and a genuine concern for others is far more attractive.
-Though let’s not be hasty here – just as Gollum ends up overruling Smeagol, so will “bad” Ed eventually overrule his good side as he becomes the Riddler.
+To his credit, “good” Ed wins the day when he saves Kristen from the gun-totting Maniax.
+Thus, he proves to himself that he doesn’t need superficial charm or a cocky confidence as bravery and a concern for others is far more attractive.
+Though let’s not be hasty here – just as Gollum ends up overruling Smeagol, so will “bad” Ed overrule his good side as he becomes the Riddler.

-But one guy you’d trust about as much as you could pick him up and throw him is Jerome, who is definitely becoming more Joker-esque, especially during the climactic assault on the GCPD.
+One guy you’d trust about as much as you could pick him up and throw him is Jerome, who is becoming more Joker-esque, especially during the climactic assault on the GCPD.
 The sheer level of cruelty here is utterly despicable though the police station makes for a logical target in Galavan’s grand scheme of things.
-(We’ll assume he’s the real shot-caller as Jerome hasn’t quite earned his stripes – but he’s certainly making an effort to earn them fast and soon.)
+(We’ll assume he’s the real shot-caller as Jerome hasn’t quite earned his stripes, but he’s certainly making an effort to earn them fast and soon.)
 By attacking the police, the Maniax (and Galavan, by proxy) are sending a message that nothing is sacred and no one is safe.
 If even the city’s protectors cannot protect themselves, then all is lost.
-Once we get to that point of total desperation and outrage, I sense Galavan will make his move to step in and offer to “help.”
+Once the city gets to that point of total desperation and outrage, I sense Galavan will make his move to step in and offer to “help.”

-But, again, Galavan’s plan of salvation (as it were) for Gotham is completely twisted, and his view isn’t the only thing that possesses a double-edge.
-Three other such backwards statements that stood out to me were:
+But, again, Galavan’s plan of salvation (as it were) for Gotham is twisted, and his view isn’t the only thing that possesses a double-edge.
+There were some other such backwards statements that stood out to me: